erciomunoz/academic-kickstart-1/content/authors/admin/_index.md

 My fields of specialization are human resource economics and applied econometrics.
 My dissertation is on educational intergenerational mobility in Latin America and the Caribbean.
 A second theme of my research concerns measurement and statistical inference issues in applied work.
 I have a balanced portfolio that applies a diverse set of econometric techniques to topics spanning intergenerational mobility, earnings inequality, gender gaps, survey nonresponse, incumbency advantage, statistical inference in finance, and sports economics.

-I have a strong interest in empirical methods and have co-authored two new Stata commands that address survey nonresponse and sample selection in quantile regressions.
+I have an interest in empirical methods and have co-authored two Stata commands that address survey nonresponse and sample selection in quantile regressions.